Starting university can be a nerve-racking time, and we aim to provide help and advice to make the transition as straightforward as possible.

 The University's Fresher's week is dedicated solely to welcoming new students to the University and giving them the opportunity to meet plenty of other students in the same position as they are in their first week!
 Run by the student's Union, Fresher's Week is the best introduction to student life in Newcastle.
 Over 300 student volunteers look after new students each year, showing them the city, the University, the Union and making sure no one gets left out.

-We have over 4,400 rooms offering a wide variety of reasonably priced accommodation, from halls of residence with meals provided, to self catered flats and houses.
+The University has over 4,400 rooms offering a wide variety of reasonably priced accommodation, from halls of residence with meals provided, to self catered flats and houses.
 The university also has a number of rooms for students with special needs such as mobility or health problems.

 A typical first year student completes 120 credits a year, split 65:55 over the two semesters.
 Modules are typically worth 10 or 20 credits and will either last for one semester or be spread across the two.
 Students' learning time is expected to total 100 hours per 10 credit module.
 Generally students can expect at least 20 hours of this to be contact time with lecturers in lectures and tutorials.
 Students should allow, on average, six hours per week per module during the teaching weeks for private or group study associated with the module, including assignments, exercises and tutorials.